elemental/Elemental/doc/source/core/imports/lapack.rst

 LAPACK
 ------
-A handful of LAPACK routines are currently used by Elemental: a few routines for querying floating point characteristics, serial Cholesky and LU factorization, triangular inversion, and a few other utilities.
+A handful of LAPACK routines are currently used by Elemental: a few routines for querying floating point characteristics and a few other utilities.
 In addition, there are several BLAS-like routines which are technically part of LAPACK (e.g., ``csyr``) which were included in the BLAS imports section.

 The prototypes can be found in `include/elemental/core/imports/lapack.hpp <https://github.com/poulson/Elemental/tree/master/include/elemental/core/imports/lapack.hpp>`_,